marcelomnc/score-10pin-bowling/README.md

 ## Running

 To run this app you will need a text file (**Player Chances File**) with all the data that must be parsed and processed.
-You can execute it passing the mentioned file path as the first and unique argument like:
+You can execute it passing the mentioned file path as the first and unique argument on the command line as follows:

 ```bash
 java -jar score-10pin-bowling-1.0-SNAPSHOT.jar [PATH_TO_YOUR_FILE]